It’s more than the gamification buzz that’s been thrown around.

 On June 21 we returned home from vacation, and were excited to check out our new outdoor living space.
 We were so excited, and at first it looked great.
 But as we inspected more closely, we were alarmed at the volume and composition of the remaining debris (concrete bits, wood, nails, rebar chunks, dirt, and rock).
 It was heaped around the patio and left for us to clean up.
 Not cool.
 (And you might notice the cracks in the cement there too, which I’ll get to in a second.)

 The mess of course prompted a call to Fox Concrete, and after a bit of complaining and the sending of photos, they were nice enough to come check it out.
 They hauled away THREE garbage bags of junk that was left from the original work and, honestly, could have taken another couple.
 But hey, they came back and cleaned up, so I was happy.

-But that left us with the biggest problem of our brand new patio: hairline cracks across 60% of the concretes surface.
+But that left us with the biggest problem of our brand new patio: hairline cracks across much of the concrete’s surface.
 At this point, we were both upset and worried that something was wrong.
 Was it still structurally sound?
 Would the cracks get worse over time, after rain or over winter with ice expansion?
 Even if we went with the cheapest option, even if the problem was purely cosmetic, it was incredibly frustrating to know that our $3,500 project had landed us a patio that we were embarrassed to show off.

 This of course led to another call to Fox Concrete, who assured me at that point that they would come back out and remedy the “cosmetic flaws” with a concrete overlay.
 Our first assurance of a fix was during our conversation on on June 23, and on July 1 Fox provided a picture of this overlay as a recommendation (which is probably the cheapest and easiest option, which I said I was fine with).